How to add padding in Flutter

 Using padding in your Flutter app

-Now let's build a new app that incorporates padding in order to completely understand the concept and use it efficiently.
+Now, let's build a new app that incorporates padding to fully understand the concept and use it efficiently.

 import 'package:flutter/material.dart';